VIStA-H/GPT-4V_Social_Media/README.md

 ## 😮 Highlights

-### 💡 The first report of the GPT-4V for social multimedia analysis
+### 💡 The First Report of the GPT-4V for Social Multimedia Analysis
 In this paper, we explore GPT-4V(ision)'s capabilities for social multimedia analysis.
 We select five representative tasks, including **sentiment analysis**, **hate speech detection**, **fake news identification**, **demographic inference**, and **political ideology detection**.

 <div align=center>